-The pharmacy is part of the health coverage program and offers a full range of medication and various health, hygiene and cosmetic products.
+Located in the basement of the Student Center, the pharmacy is part of the health coverage program and offers a full range of medication and various health, hygiene and cosmetic products.

 Post Office and Mail

 AUS provides a full-service post office on the ground floor of the Main Building.
 Mail is sorted daily in the post office and distributed to all offices.
 All mail intended for university offices and for those residing on campus should be addressed to: